Cleanline Introduces Push Fins

 Hailing from our neighbors to the east, Push Fins was born from the intersection of skate and surf culture.
 Originally, getting its start by re-purposing used skate decks into fins, Push fins found that by integrating materials from the skate industry they could create a more dynamic and eco-friendly fin.
-Best part is that they’re all handmade here in the USA.
+The best part is that they’re all handmade here in the USA.

 As they say, the devil is in the details, and it’s Push Fins’ unique materials and the way they source them that really set them apart.